predictivelabsai/movies-product-placement/README.md

-# Vadis Media Product Placement AI Platform
+# Movie Analytics Platform

 ## Overview

-The **Vadis Media Product Placement AI Platform** is a comprehensive Streamlit-based application designed to revolutionize the movie production and product placement industry.
+The **Movie Analytics Platform** is a comprehensive Streamlit-based application designed to revolutionize the movie production and product placement industry.
 This platform leverages cutting-edge AI technologies to generate scripts, analyze content, match actors, and forecast financial returns.

 ## Features